"We're a group of filmmakers who make

 each other's dreams comes true." - Danielle Lurie

-Film Fatales is a collective of female filmmakers based in New York who have written or directed at least one feature narrative or documentary film.
+Film Fatales is a collective of female filmmakers who have directed at least one feature narrative or documentary film.

-Our members meet the first week of every month, hosted at the home of a different filmmaker each time.
-Gatherings consist of a meal, a topical conversation relevant to the creative process, and a sharing of the current projects of our members.
+Members meet the first week of every month, hosted at the home of a different filmmaker each time.
+Gatherings consist of a meal, a topical conversation relevant to the creative process, and a sharing of current projects.

-Film Fatales has quickly become a grassroots community of collaboration and support, with over a dozen films in production by our members this year alone.
-By offering a space for mentorship, peer networking and direct participation, we hope to promote the creation of more stories by and about women.
+Based in New York, with chapters sprouting across the globe, Film Fatales has quickly become a grassroots community of collaboration and support.
+By offering a space for mentorship, peer networking and direct participation, Film Fatales hopes to promote the creation of more stories by and about women."

 "The film game is tougher for us.
 If we're going to win it, we need to get in each other's corners and root hard." - Emily Abt (Toe to Toe)

 "Fatales is a place where I can say I want it all.
 I want to be an artist, telling the stories I want to tell without compromises, I want to have a family and be a director!
 I want to travel the world seeking out stories that inspire, that break our hearts, that make us feel alive.
 It is a place where I can say all these things and instead of telling me I'm delusional they will tell me, "How can I help you?" - Paola Mendoza (Entre Nos)